 NOW, with this Determination as our basis, the ARB renders the following ORDER:

-- 1. The ARB affirms the Committee's Determination that the Respondent committed professional misconduct. - 2.
-The ARB affirms the Committee's determination to revoke the Respondent's License.
+1. The ARB affirms the Committee's Determination that the Respondent did not commit professional misconduct.

 Linda Prescott Wilson

 Jill Rabin, M.D.

 Richard D. Milone, M.D.

 Carmela Torrelli